 To get the entire amount of the loan forgiven (assuming that at least 60% is spent on payroll and the rest on permitted expenses), you must meet two criteria.
 First, the full-time employee head count cannot decline from average monthly levels during 2019 or during the past 12 months.
 If your business launched in the second half of 2019, you can use average head counts from January 1, 2020 to February 29, 2020.
 If your business is seasonal, you can base your monthly averages on numbers from February 15, 2019 or March 1, 2019 to June 30, 2019.

-The SBA has released the application for PPP loan forgiveness.
+The SBA released the application for PPP loan forgiveness (before the passage of the PPPFA, so the numbers below are old.)
 It is two pages, plus nine pages of instructions and worksheets.
 Three big changes to note:

 - Instead of having to use your loan to cover the eight weeks right after loan disbursement, borrowers can start with the first pay period after the loan disbursement.
 (So if you receive the loan on Thursday, and your next pay period starts on Sunday, you can start with that Sunday pay period.)